panda-re/panda_class/intro/panda_class_materials/docs/panda_class.md

 As we noted earlier, PANDA's record/replay allows one to share interesting whole-system activity with another reverse engineer.
 There is just such a recording in `/panda_class_materials/replays/commands_wtf`.
 This was created by a colleague trying out an early version of the activities in this class.
 She followed the directions above to create a recording of executing those three commands, in sequence, just as you did earlier.
 However, she was concerned about the output she got from the `asidstory` plugin.
 Let's look into it.

 **CUE #19: Run PANDA with `asidstory` on the `commands_wtf` replay now.**

+Modify and run the command you previously used to run `asidstory`.
+This time, set the replay argument to `panda_class_materials/replays/commands_wtf` to use the provided recording.

 Now take a look at the output in the file `asidstory`.
 It looks pretty different from before, right?
 You can still see the three commands running: `ls`, `ps`, and `netstat`.
 But now there's some periodic activity layered on top and a bunch more `bash` processes than before.
 We also see a program called `ignorame` running, which sounds weird.
 Plus a few we may find familiar: `nc` and `sleep`.